jrsousa2/Python-scripts-for-iTunes-WMP/README.md

 I just started on GitHub, eventually I plan to share my Python scripts to manage your iTunes music library.

 <br>11/03/2023 Edit: I've just shared three of the python codes that I use to manage my music collection (with
-roughly 63,000 mp3 files) in <b>both iTunes and Windows Media Player</b>.
+roughly 63,000 mp3 files) in both <b>iTunes and Windows Media Player</b>.

 <br>The main code Call_Save_to_Excel.py can be run from VS Code (or any other suitable python compiler/editor) and will
 create an Excel file with a list of your mp3 files and chosen tags, either through an interface with iTunes or Windows Media Player.
 You can choose to export a list of files (plus tags) either for all of your library or for a playlist (or set of playlists).

-<br>This is a relatively advanced code and is useful to give first time users some insights into the libraries of functions, methods and
+<br>These are relatively advanced codes and are useful to give first time users some insights into the libraries of functions, methods and
 properties of both the WMP and iTunes COM API's.
-(Asking ChatGPT to create this type of code doesn't work, it gets lots of these API questions wrong.)
+(Asking ChatGPT to create this type of code doesn't work, it gets lots of these API questions wrong -- ChatGPT struggles with tricky questions.)

 <br>For example:
   <br>&nbsp;&nbsp;&nbsp;How can you directly reference a track in the iTunes library with a tuple of 4 ID numbers?